IntelLabs/asl-interpreter/README.md

 ### Using ASL lexer

-This displays a list of tokens in an ASL file including the indent and dedent tokens used to support indentation-based parsing.
+This displays a list of tokens in an ASL file.

 ```
     $ dune exec bin/testlexer.exe prelude.asl